Nathor69/micro-cmd-nw/README.md

 | cls()                | Print some blank lines            |
 | error(int)           | Print an error                    |
 | others are coming... | (°u°)                             |

+Please set your Python text size to small so the logo will print correctly